 What to do instead: review conversation logs during the first weeks and give feedback to your provider.
 A good provider will continuously refine and improve the assistant based on real conversations.

 Works alone.
-Before AI: missed 40-60 calls per month while working at client sites.
-After AI deployment: every call is handled.
-The AI assistant takes the request, identifies the problem, agrees on a preliminary time, and forwards the details via SMS.
-The plumber reports that his revenue increased by roughly a third because he stopped losing clients.
+Before AI: dozens of missed calls per month while working at client sites.
+After AI: every call is handled.
+The assistant takes the request, identifies the problem, captures the preferred time, and emails the plumber the details.
+He calls back when he is free, instead of losing the client to a competitor.

 Your Starting Plan: 4 Steps in 2 Weeks